iannjari/covid-19-cases-and-mortality-forecaster/README.md

 This is a fourth year project which is partial fulfillment of requirements for a of a Bachelor’s of Science (Computer Science) at Kenyatta University.

-The objectives of the project hosted in this repository are to;
+The objectives of the project hosted in this repository are;
 + Analyze the state of tracking applications and availability of open-source code  for their implementation,
 + Design an open-source solution which is easy to deploy and use,
 + Create an interactive dashboard app tracking the number of cases, deaths, and  recoveries by country and region,